neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 ### Words matter

-It has always troubled us that the field of software engineering has featured offensive terminology.
+It has always troubled us that the field of software engineering is rife with offensive terminology.
 Thankfully, [we have not been alone](https://www.vice.com/en_us/article/8x7akv/masterslave-terminology-was-removed-from-python-programming-language) in our concern.